prabodhajayawardena/user-management-system/README.md

 ## Adding environment variables

 ```
-Create a .env file in the source folder and add the code below
+Refer the env.example file in the root directory and add the content of that file to a new file .env
-REACT_APP_BASE_URL=https://reqres.in/api
 ```

 ## Running the App